Jobs that allow you to travel sound simple.

 A job that says “some travel” should explain what that actually means.

-Below are strong jobs that let you travel in different ways.
+Below are strong jobs that allow you to travel in different ways.

 Some are remote.